Lady of Storm's End|

 Lady Elenda was the daughter of Royce Caron, Lord of Nightsong and Marshal of the Marches.
 She married Borros Baratheon, Lord of Storm's End, and had four daughters: Cassandra, Floris, Ellyn, and Maris.

 During the Dance of the Dragons, Elenda fell pregnant.
 Seven days after her husband died in the Battle of the Kingsroad, she gave birth to his posthumous son.
-Although Lord Borros had instructed her to name him Aegon, after King Aegon II Targaryen, Elenda named the child Olyver.
-Archmaester Gyldayn claims this was after her lord father, but this appears to be an error.
+Although Lord Borros had instructed her to name him Aegon, after King Aegon II Targaryen, Elenda named the child Royce after her lord father.

 Following her husband's death, Elenda ruled as regent for her newborn son.
 Seeing her men broken by battle, she agreed to terms of peace.
 Still weak from childbirth, she gave three of her daughters as hostages to the crown.
 They were accompanied by Ser Willis Fell and Princess Jaehaera Targaryen, who had been given refuge at Storm's End during the war.